Members of the Board of Trustees

 Graham Spence - Board of Trustee member

-In the latter years of his career he managed the Buildings and Property offices of Works Consultancy in Napier and Dunedin.
+In the latter years of his career he managed the Buildings and Property offices of Works Consultancy in Napier and Dunedin offices and more recently as a member of the architectural team at Salmond Anderson Architects.

-In his ‘retirement’ he is a director of Heaven Sent Pet Cremations in Mosgiel, Dunedin.
+In his ‘retirement’ he is a director of Heaven Sent Pet Cremations (2006) Ltd and Graham Spence Architectural Consultancy, Dunedin.

-Graham Spence became involved in the Hawksbury Community Living Trust in 1988/89.
-He had been the member and secretary of the Access Subcommittee of the Disabled Persons Assembly and it seemed perfectly appropriate when asked by Heather Maxwell to join the Trust.
+Graham became involved in the Hawksbury Community Living Trust in 1988/89.
+He had been the member and secretary of the Access Subcommittee of the Disabled Persons Assembly in Dunedin and it seemed perfectly appropriate to become involved in the Trust’s work when asked by Heather Maxwell.
 He is currently the longest serving Trust member.

 He, and his wife Jenny, as many parents do, was fully involved in the education of their daughters holding positions of President of the Upper Hutt Kindergarten Association through to the Wellington Education Board’s representative on the Heretaunga College Board of Governors.
 He was instrumental in the establishment of the Art Deco Trust in Napier in 1985 in which he was endowed with a Life Membership.

 He is a member of the Rotary Club of Dunedin Central and has been awarded a Paul Harris Fellowship for his service to the community and his club.
-His wife, Jenny, has also been awarded a PHF for her service to the community and support of Graham
+His wife, Jenny, has also been awarded a PHF for her service to the community and club.

 With the broad range of his involvement in the welfare of those less advantaged in our community Graham has been, and is, extremely proud to be part of the Hawksbury Trust team.